 As an advertiser, you want your ad to display at or near the top of the search results page.
 Optimal keyword bids are critical for achieving a high rank while not overpaying.
-Bing Ads provides tools that allow you to analyze estimated results, develop a CPC strategy and apply informed keyword bids.
+Microsoft Advertising provides tools that allow you to analyze estimated results, develop a CPC strategy and apply informed keyword bids.
 As you work with your bidding strategy, remember these key points:

 - Use the bid and traffic estimation tools to help you place optimal bids.